Zeyu-Li/GitHub_index/README.md

 <li><a href='https://github.com/Zeyu-Li/speedy_jwplayer'>speedy_jwplayer</a> - It is a simple Chrome extension that modifies the speed of ⏩ JW Player</li>
 <li><a href='https://github.com/Zeyu-Li/spinning-donuts'>spinning-donuts</a> - Spinning ASCII Donuts! 🍩</li>
 <li><a href='https://github.com/Zeyu-Li/strings'>strings</a> - common string operations🧵</li>
+<li><a href='https://github.com/Zeyu-Li/synapse'>synapse</a> - Synapse is a tool that generates interactive graphs of course prerequisites and corequisites using data extracted from the UAlberta course catalogue.</li>
 <li><a href='https://github.com/Zeyu-Li/template'>template</a> - A template for README files 📝</li>
 <li><a href='https://github.com/Zeyu-Li/TensorFlow_installation_guide'>TensorFlow_installation_guide</a> - A guide to installing TensorFlow 2 🤖</li>
 <li><a href='https://github.com/Zeyu-Li/tensorflow_test'>tensorflow_test</a> - testing TensorFlow</li>